mvnrsa/omnipay-paygate/laravel-samples/README.md

 - The third displays a thank you page after payment.

 ## Configuration sample
 You will need a `config/payment_gateways.php` file with the setters and values needed for each gateway.
-This make it easier to add gateways without changing anything other than the config file.
+This makes it easier to add gateways without changing anything other than the config file.
-See the sample `payment_gateways.php` in this folder
+See the sample `payment_gateways.php` in this folder.